-At Harbinger we refer to the HM Government Multi-Agency Statutory Guidance on FGM, Updated 30th July 2020.
+At Harbinger, we refer to the HM Government Multi-Agency Statutory Guidance on FGM, Updated 30th July 2020.

-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+they discover (either through an allegation by the victim or visual evid Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where ence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases may face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils or students.
 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
-However, teachers should notify the Designated Safeguarding Lead of this action as well as reporting the disclosure of FGM in line with school's safeguarding procedures.
+However, teachers should notify the Designated Safeguarding Lead of this action as well as reporting the allegation of FGM in line with school's safeguarding procedures.

-The duty on teachers to report to the police does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
+The duty on teachers to report to the police does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through an allegation by the victim or visual evidence) or in cases where the woman is 18 or over.
 In these cases, teachers should follow local safeguarding procedures and report concerns to the Designated Safeguarding Lead.
 If in doubt, staff should speak to the Designated Safeguarding Lead.